Guaranteed Optimal Compositional Explanations for Neurons: Analysis

 \subsection{Algorithm Analysis: Insights and Limitations}

-This section provides a brief discussion of the key design choices behind the optimal algorithm and offers insights into its limitations.
+This section summarizes insights, design choices, and limitations of the optimal algorithm.
+The reader can read \Cref{appx:assumption,appx:optimal_algo} for a more extended discussion about design choices, generalizability, and further insights.

 Overall, the beam search guided by our heuristic represents a safe choice when the reduced time for computation is a priority.
-Conversely, the optimal algorithm represents a promising first step towards guaranteeing optimality in neural explanations and a better choice when optimality is considered more important than the time of execution.
-Regarding design choices, \Cref{appx:optimal_algo} includes a detailed discussion of them.
+Conversely, the optimal algorithm represents a promising first step towards guaranteeing optimality in compositional explanations and a better choice when optimality is considered more important than the time of execution.
+Note that the optimality property is independent of any dataset and model tested, as long as the assumptions are satisfied.
 In summary, all the quantities and steps proposed in this algorithm are necessary for the search to be tractable in high complexity scenarios.
-For example, we use aggregated computations to decide which nodes enter the frontier and sample-based ones to parse it, since the estimated nodes far outnumber those that are actually expanded.
-Importantly, nodes added to the frontier may still be pruned if their estimated IoU falls below the best found so far.
-Backpropagation and minimum estimation are crucial in this setting, since they reduce redundant nodes and prevent exhaustive exploration of overestimated candidates.
-By empirically analyzing the algorithm's execution traces, we identified the following insights and areas of improvement for future research:
+Among them, the use of aggregated computations to decide which nodes enter the frontier and sample-based ones to parse it is motivated by the fact that estimated nodes far outnumber those that are actually expanded, while backpropagation and minimum estimation are crucial to reduce redundant nodes and prevent exhaustive exploration of overestimated candidates.
+Finally, we identified the following insights and areas of improvement for future research:

-\paragraph{Convergence Towards Breath-first search} We noted that the state space is explored similarly to breadth-first search, since the top vector dominates the search and roughly overestimates the maximum improvement.
+\paragraph{Time Complexity and Convergence Towards Breadth-first search} As discussed previously, the search space grows exponentially with the maximum explanation length $k$, but only polynomially with the number of concepts and logical operators for fixed $k$.
+In practice, the maximum explanation length is fixed by the user and it is small (typically 3-10), which makes the approach computationally tractable.
+We also noted that the state space is explored similarly to breadth-first search, since the top vector dominates the search and roughly overestimates the maximum improvement.
 In theory, this reliance could make it infeasible to provide long explanations (although shorter explanations are generally preferred).
 To mitigate this problem, future research could explore vectors that are (1) specific to a label (which is costly) or (2) novel and better representations of the maximum improvement.